Chief Peteetneet

 Chief Peteetneet, or more precisely Pah-ti't-ni't (pronounced Paw-tee't-nee't), was a clan leader of a band of Timpanogos that lived near Peteetneet Creek, which was named for him (or perhaps for which he was named), in what is now known as Payson, Utah, United States.

 Description

 His band was semi-nomadic, living in semi-permanent, grass-thatched, wattle-and-daub houses, and roamed throughout the Utah Lake area as well as Sanpete and Sevier counties.
 Together with Chief Tabby-To-Kwanah, they led seasonal migrations through the canyon each spring and fall.
 His daughter Pomona (Pamamaci = "Water-woman") married the mountain man, Miles Goodyear.
-Peteetneet is the anglicized corruption of Pah-ti't-ni't, which in Timpanogos means "our water place".
+Peteetneet is the anglicized approximation of Pah-ti't-ni't, which in Timpanogos means "our water place".